Glossary definitionBrowse the neighboring terms

 Let the agent draft and attach evidence.
 Require the human to approve before sending.

 Common confusion: HITL means the action is blocked until a human approves.
-A vague promise that "someone can review outputs later" is not human-in-the-loop; it is post-hoc monitoring, which catches problems after they have already taken effect.
+A vague promise that "someone can review outputs later" is post-hoc monitoring, which catches problems after they have already taken effect.